NEW BLOG SERIES! – What is cross addiction, and does it really exist?

 While the numbers may not be consistent, there are numerous case studies supporting a model of cross-addiction.
 One article cites a few studies, including one of a 44-year-old woman with no prior known addictions asides from cigarettes.
 After bariatric surgery, she began to abuse prescription pain killers and mood stabilizers.
 The same article cites a 40-year-old woman who began to smoke tobacco and drink coffee excessively after bariatric surgery.
 A more positive example of post-surgery addiction transfer is of a 55-year-old man who has taken up running religiously after his surgery.
 There is an abundance of literature on other case studies relating to cross-addiction post bariatric surgery.

 Supporting the theory of cross-addiction are brain imaging studies and other studies into the pathways of addiction.
 Brain scans of drug-addicted subjects show reduced levels of the neurotransmitter dopamine in reward-related brain regions.
-A similar study looked at the brains of obese subjects.
+A similar study looked at the brains of individuals affected by excess weight or obesity.
 This study found a similar reduction in dopamine levels in reward-related brain areas.
 Thus, the data suggest that there is a common disruption in the reward circuits of those addicted to substances and those what are overeating and may be “addicted” in some ways to highly-palatable foods.
 Furthermore, the same study found that body mass index and dopamine levels are inversely related; the higher the BMI the lower the dopamine levels.
 This implies that lower dopamine levels in the areas of the brain that process reward may increase the amount of food needed to experience the reward.

 The research indicating common D2 receptor deficiencies and neurotransmitters in both food addiction and substance addiction support the idea of a common neural pathway between them.
 Though once highly controversial, the theory of cross-addiction is gaining more traction as research into the subject expands.
 A common mechanism behind both food addiction and drug addiction makes addiction transference a much more easy and likely process than thought before.
 While some surgeons still believe that acquiring new compulsive behaviors after bariatric surgery is a coincidence, the majority of healthcare professionals recognize the risks of post-surgery cross-addiction occurrence.
 In fact, screening for bariatric surgery eligibility includes an extensive psychological evaluation examining, among other things, compulsive behavior in the patient.
 This is included in the evaluation not only because substance abuse could raise physiological concerns regarding the surgery, but also because of the anecdotal reports of cross-addiction known to healthcare providers of bariatric surgery patients for years.